Charge it. Dart it.

 Aerodynamic

-At only 1.25 inch tall (32 mm), the DartSolar is aerodynamic with minimal drag loss.
+Only 1.5 inch (3.8 cm) in the front displaces the wind, DartSolar is aerodynamic with minimal drag loss.

 WORLD EMBRACING